Fun with link-functions

 #compare the estimates by taking the difference

-a <- marginaleffects::comparisons(mod, variables = "Trt", type = "response")
+marginaleffects::comparisons(mod, by = "Trt", type = "response")

-a <- marginaleffects::avg_comparisons(mod, variables = "Trt", type = "response")
+marginaleffects::avg_comparisons(mod, by = "Trt", type = "response")

-Estimates on the predicted response level
+Draws on the predicted response level

 using brms